 - Competitive compensation comparable to private industry, including attractive benefits and excellent career opportunities in an international organization.

 - World-class medical insurance coverage (including dependents), among other benefits.

 - A friendly, humble environment full of people passionate for what they do and interested in helping people around the world.

 EiB seeks candidates who embrace diversity in the broadest sense.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, or any other characteristic protected by law.
 CGIAR has a deep and profound commitment to diversity both as an end in itself but, also as a valuable means for eliminating health disparities.
 We promote excellence through diversity and encourage all qualified individuals to apply.

-Despite the news about Mexico, positions are meant to be based in the developing countries since these are the targets of the CGIAR system.
-CIMMYT provides a secure environment with excellent living conditions and Mexican cities provide all the commodities along with a rich culture, outstanding gastronomy, history, and welcoming
+Positions are meant to be based in the developing countries since these are the targets of the CGIAR system.
+CIMMYT provides a secure environment with excellent living conditions and Mexican cities provide all the commodities along with a rich culture, outstanding gastronomy, history, and welcoming people.